protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 > ...
 ```

-Recall that the `transaction` block of `TransferToken.cdc` accepts two arguments—A token ID and the recipient's address—which we passed as a list of arguments to the command.
+Recall that the `transaction` block of `TransferToken.cdc` accepts two arguments — A token ID and the recipient's address — which we passed as a list of arguments to the command.
 Some of you might wonder why we left out `--signer` flag for this transaction command, but not the other.
 Without passing the signing account's name to `--signer` flag, the contract owner's account is the signer by default (a.k.a the `AuthAccount` argument in the `prepare` block).

 Well done!
 You have just withdrawn and deposited your NFT to another account!